KaoM3/CSNETWK_Local-Social-Networking-Protocol/README.md

 - Include `__message__` inside the module, which points to the implementing class.
 - Match constructor variable ordering and name with its field names as defined in `__schema__` (typically lowercase versions of the keys).

+In case the field name cannot be used as a constructor argument name, include an underscore on the end: e.g. from -> from_

 Another subfolder can be used for dynamic allocation by changing `MESSAGES_DIR` in the `config.py` file.